Report security bugs in Node.js via HackerOne.

 Your report will be acknowledged within 24 hours, and you’ll receive a more detailed response to your report within 48 hours indicating the next steps in handling your submission.

 After the initial reply to your report, the security team will endeavor to keep you informed of the progress being made towards a fix and full announcement, and may ask for additional information or guidance surrounding the reported issue.
-These updates will be sent at least every five days; in practice, this is more likely to be every 24-48 hours.

 The Node.js project engages in an official bug bounty program for security researchers and responsible public disclosures.
 The program is managed through the HackerOne platform.
 See https://hackerone.com/nodejs for further details.